All Episodes

 Well, I'm a dishwasher, to be perfectly blunt.

-And I just been blessed with opportunities.
+And I've just been blessed with opportunities.

-It's like I say all the time, we're all spokes in a wheel, and if we all do our job, we can get the country headed in the right direction.
+We're all spokes in a wheel, and if we all do our job, we can get the country heading in the right direction.

-Uh thank you, Justin.
+Thank you, Justin.

-Go get yourself a crown burger as a reward.
+Go get yourself a Crown burger as a reward.

 They're so good.